AaronCremona/reflections/lesson_3_reflections.md

 		* by default, the branch on github will have the same branch name that is pushed

 When would you want to use a remote repository rather than keeping all your work local?

 Anytime you want a back up, to publish it to showcase it to others or allow them to collobarate, or to work on multiple computers.

+* to get updates from the remote repo to the local repo, use pull
+	* `git pull origin master